philipborg/BraintreeWrapper/README.md

 Go to:

-https://sandbox.braintreegateway.com/login (when use the sandbox enviroment) or
+- https://sandbox.braintreegateway.com/login (when using the sandbox enviroment) or

-https://www.braintreegateway.com/login  (when use the production enviroment)
+- https://www.braintreegateway.com/login  (when using the production enviroment)

 Log in.
 Then go to ```Account``` -> ```My user``` -> on bottom of page you find ```View API Keys``` button.
 Click there.